-9Relationship between an Instrument, its Calibrations, Sensor and Manufacturer
+Figure 9: Relationship between an Instrument, its Calibrations, Sensor and Manufacturer

 Consider the example above of Joe’s GER 3700 Instrument.
 This Instrument is an instance of a GER 3700 Sensor.
 The Sensor defines the average wavelength per band.
 In turn, the Sensor has a reference to the Manufacturer record for that Sensor’s Manufacturer.

 As long as no Calibration for the Instrument has been entered into the database the channels defined in the Sensor will be used for plotting and exporting Spectral data.
 When Calibrations are entered for Instruments, the measured wavelengths override the Sensor specifications.
 For further information please refer to (Hüni & Kneubühler, 2007).